elegant-scipy/elegant-scipy/markdown/ch7.markdown

 print('The optimal shift for correction is: %f' % res.x)
 ```

 Brilliant!
-Thanks to our SSD measure, SciPy's `optimize.minimize` function has
+Thanks to our MSE measure, SciPy's `optimize.minimize` function has
 recovered the correct amount to shift our distorted image to get it back to its
 original state.

 Unfortunately, this brings us to the principal difficulty of this kind of
-alignment: sometimes, the SSD has to get worse before it gets better.
+alignment: sometimes, the MSE has to get worse before it gets better.
 Have a
-look at the SSD value as the shift gets larger and larger: at around -300
+look at the MSE value as the shift gets larger and larger: at around -300
 pixels of shift, it starts to decrease again!
 Only slightly, but it decreases
 nonetheless.
 Because optimization methods only have access to "nearby"
 values of the cost function, if the function improves by moving in the "wrong"